SalesConnection/Caction-Support/docs/Claim_Management.md

 ## How to Use Claim Management?

 **Claim Management** allows users to efficiently manage and review claims related to business expenses, such as meals and travel costs, submitted by employees.
-It provides a comprehensive overview of claims, including details, attachments, statuses, and amounts, facilitating streamlined processing and approvals.
+It provides a comprehensive overview of claims, including details, attachments, statuses, and amounts, facilitating streamlined processing and approvals.<br><br>

 **Navigate to the section by clicking it.**<br>